Hussain-Naik/PP2-Namaaz-Display/README.md

 - Timer countdown was inserted for each prayer
     - Function to insert timer placed after if statement and removed first timer sibling

-- Timer percentage need to convert current time to seconds to compare and calculte percentage
+- Timer percentage need to convert current time to seconds to compare and calculate percentage
-    - Calculate correct precentage from remaining time left
+    - Calculate correct percentage from remaining time left

 - API fetch data for month unable to get next day when end of month
-    - Added two single date API reqeust for current and next day
+    - Added two single date API request for current and next day

-- API request failed due to GitHub sercurity
+- When deployed on GitHub the website was broken due to the GitHUb security for API requests
-    - Changed reqeust to https and add secure prefix for geonames.
+    - Changed request to https and add secure prefix for geonames.

 ### Unsolved Bugs